mohmiim/MLIntroduction/session-3/README.md

 <img src="images/dense.png" >
 </p>

 But Why is that important to understand, The fully connected nature of the Dense layer impacts how many parameters we need to train during the training phase, and it impacts how long training will take and how big it the model?
-For example, if we have a neural network that accepts 5 inputs and has 3 hidden layers 10 nodes each and one output layer of 2 nodes.
-The number of parameters in this networks will be N = 5 \* 10 + 10 \* 10 + 10 \* 10 + 10 \* 2 = 270 (this calculation does not consider the extra B node).
+For example, if we have a neural network that accepts 5 inputs and has 3 hidden layers 10 nodes each, and one output layer of 2 nodes.
+The number of parameters in this network will be N = 5 \* 10 + 10 \* 10 + 10 \* 10 + 10 \* 2 = 270 (this calculation does not consider the extra B node).

-Can we reduce this, so we can create very complex networks without having 100s of millions of parameters to train ?!!
+Can we reduce this so we can create very complex networks without having hundreds of millions of parameters to train?!!
 Welcome to convolution neural networks or CNN.

-## 2. What is Convolutional Neural Network
+## 2. What is a Convolutional Neural Network

-Convolution Neural Network is a special kind of neural network that had been proven to work very well with images.
-For example recognizing faces, animals, different types of objects and so on.
+A Convolution Neural Network is a special kind of neural network that has been proven to work very well with images, such as recognizing faces, animals, different types of objects, and so on.

-To understand how CNN works we need to first understand what is the Convolution operation.
-Convolution operation is applying a specific filter to the image to extract specific feature by considering small squares of the input data and maintain their relationship.
-Let's assume that our image is I and the Filter is K how can we apply the convolution operation  ?
+To understand how CNN works, we need to first understand the Convolution operation.
+A convolution operation is applying a specific filter to the image to extract a specific feature by considering small squares of the input data and maintaining their relationship.
+Let's assume that our image is I and the Filter is K. How can we apply the convolution operation?

 <p align="center">
 <img src="images/conv.png" >